What do you want to do?

 Vacation:

 Many people save to cater to a dream vacation.
-It is in fact one of the most popular short-term goals that many people relate to.
+It is in fact one of the most popular short term financial goals that many people relate to.
 It not only encourages one to develop financial discipline but also lends them the motivation to cut down on unnecessary expenses.
 Budgeting for travel, accommodation, and other costs ensures a stress-free holiday without financial strain.

 Education: